IgrikXD/Easy-SDR/HF Upconverter/README.md

 ## Who helped improve this project?

 - [Alexander Sashimanu-San](https://vk.com/sashimanu) - Recommendation for improving the power circuit for noise reduction.
-The idea of implementing a upconverter, which using powe circuit based at LM1117.
+The idea of implementing a upconverter, which using powe circuit based at LM1117 (not implemented at the moment).

 [HF Upconverter (TH)]: <https://easyeda.com/IgrikXD/HF_Upconverter_ADE_series_mixers-b319a09d843a495baa5be52cb93d76d8>
 [HF Upconverter (SMD)]: <https://easyeda.com/IgrikXD/HF_Upconverter_SMD-3cfb364d4cd2413abd3e60c4312f322d>